Debunking Common Back Pain Myths: What Ergonomics Really Says

 Reality: Back pain is multifactorial.

-While posture matters, other factors like stress, poor sleep, muscle imbalances, and work-related strain also play a role (5).
+Posture is one aspect of ergonomics, but it is not the only factor influencing back pain.
+Other factors like stress, poor sleep, muscle imbalances, and work-related strain also play a role (5).
 Chronic stress and disrupted sleep can increase pain sensitivity and inflammation.

 Better Approach: A holistic strategy including movement variability, ergonomic adjustments, stress management, and sleep hygiene is more effective (5).